shinnosukeono/shinnosukeono.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Civil Engineering
+  - course: Ph.D. in Civil Engineering
     institution: University of Edinburgh
     year: 2013
-  - course: MEng in Civil Engineering
+  - course: M.Eng. in Civil Engineering
     institution: University of Edinburgh
     year: 2009
-  - course: BEng(Ord.) in Civil Engineering
+  - course: B.Eng.
+(Ord.) in Civil Engineering
     institution: Cork Institute of Technology
     year: 2006